How to Deliver an Effective Financial Advisor Elevator Pitch

 4. Tailor a statement to the situation you are in that is connected to your goal for the pitch.
 If appropriate, close with a call to action.

-I would love to meet with you to discuss how we can ensure your money is working for you and your family’s future.
+When it’s convenient for you, can we meet to discuss how we can ensure your money is working for you and your family’s future?

 Refine Your Pitch

 Cut out anything that is redundant or bland.
 You only have a few short sentences to make an impact, so make sure that every sentence is memorable and interesting.
 Keep it conversational by avoiding technical language or industry jargon.

 Spend time rehearsing your elevator pitch aloud until you are confident and can make adjustments on the fly.
 Be authentic — you want this opportunity to spark a conversation and connection.
 And always be ready to put the pitch to work; you never know when or where you’ll meet your next client — virtually or in the real world!